Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

     data_std = spot_data['streams'].std()
     print("Standard Deviation:", data_std)
     ```

-    #### Outputs
+    #### Outputs:
     ![image](https://github.com/user-attachments/assets/928991e8-c9e6-4a7e-a855-6b668bdfa54a)

-  - Then, I look for the frequencies of the data for the Artist Count and Release Year using the code:
+  - Then, I looked for the frequencies of the data for the Artist Count and Release Year using the code:
     ```
     freq_release = spot_data['released_year'].value_counts() #Find the Frequency for Each year.
     freq_release